tim-tim707/tim-tim707/README.md

 I'm a fan of 3D graphics, rendering, VFX and anything technical.
 Currently working on the Star Wars Racer decompilation project.

-I'm looking for an end of graduation internship for spring 2024

 <!--
 **tim-tim707/tim-tim707** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.